Overview

 • Carefully vetting potential coaches: People considering coaching might look for a coach who fits their personality and makes them feel comfortable.

-• Entering the process with honesty: It can help for clients to approach their attitude, point of view, challenges, and expectations with candor.
+• Entering the process with honesty: When being coached, it can help for clients to approach their attitude, point of view, challenges, and expectations with candor.

 • Identifying specific goals and areas of focus before the first appointment: Entering the first appointment prepared with as much detail as possible may help begin the journey more smoothly.
 Some coaches provide questionnaires or self-assessments for the client to complete before the first session to facilitate preparedness.